Kénold Versailles

-Kénold Versailles (born March 24, 1984 in Carrefour) is a Haitian footballer who, from 2011–2012, played for Rochester Rhinos in the USL Professional Division.
+Kénold Versailles (born March 24, 1984) is a Haitian footballer who, from 2011–2012, played for Rochester Rhinos in the USL Professional Division.

 Career

 Professional

 Versailles played youth soccer at the Centre for Kids, which was sponsored by the Haitian Ministry of Sports, from 1999 to 2003.
 He then played six years in Division 1 Ligue Haitienne, the top league in Haiti, winning the league Clôture title in 2002 with Racing Club Haïtien, and starring for Roulado from 2006 to 2007.

 Versailles was signed with the Vancouver Whitecaps of the USL First Division on January 10, 2009 and was released on 27 November 2009.
 On March 9, 2010, Crystal Palace Baltimore announced the signing of Versailles to a contract for the 2010 season.

 In early June 2010, having failed to break into the Crystal Palace Baltimore first team on a regular basis, Versailles signed with Balrimore's divisional rivals Rochester Rhinos.